 Intrusive igneous rocks

-Intrusive igneous rocks are formed when magma solidifies below the earth’s surface.
+These rocks are formed when magma solidifies below the earth’s surface.

-The rate of cooling below the earth’s surface is very slow which gives rise to formation of large crystals in the rocks.
+The rate of cooling below the earth’s surface is very slow which gives rise to the formation of large crystals in the rocks.

-Deep seated intrusive rocks are termed as plutonic rocks and shallow depth intrusive rocks are termed as hypabyssal.
+Deep-seated intrusive rocks are termed as plutonic rocks and shallow depth intrusive rocks are termed as hypabyssal.

 Granite and dolerite are common examples of intrusive rocks.